RobotFramework-Italia/http-api-testing-workshop/README-Introduction.md

 - how to validate the response
 - how to handle shared session and authentication
-- what to address with api testing in your test suite We will use the new 0.9 pre-release version and we will talk about the RequestsLibrary development roadmap.
+- what to address with api testing in your test suite

+We will use the new 0.9 pre-release version and we will talk about the RequestsLibrary development roadmap.

-Most of the workshop is hands on and highly interactive: we will use mob programming techniques.
+Most of the workshop **is hands on and highly interactive**: we will use mob programming techniques.

 ## What you need
 - I will use PyCharm as IDE (but of course you can use your own)